jrobson1065/restaurant/README.md

   - [ ] Reservations should be generated from a reservation class that can consistently generate new reservation objects as needed.
 (Factory Pattern)
   - [ ] Accept reservations as objects that get stored in the restaurant object.
 (Mediator Pattern)

 # Functionality Requirements:
   - [ ] Should be able to create a new reservation, edit a reservation, and delete a reservation.
+  - [ ] Reservations will require a new Date() object for the time - DO NOT USE A STRING.
+A new Date() object is standard for when a user clicks on a calendar date on a website a sends a form.
   - [ ] You should know how many customers you can accommodate at once.
 Do not allow reservations to exceed your max capacity.
   - [ ] Each reservation should have a 1 hour time slot (for simplicity).
   - [ ] Your restaurant should be closed at least 1 day a week.